 It is the student’s responsibility to check with the Registrar’s Office to be sure that the evaluation form has been received.
 The student must continue follow-up action on the evaluation until it is received by the Registrar's Office.
 All evaluations must originate from the home or host school's Registrar's Office.
 You will not get credit for the course unless and until we receive this verification.
 Evaluations cannot be sent electronically.
 Once the evaluation/grade is received, the away elective course and grade will appear on your Tufts transcript.
 The evaluation submitted by the other school will be mailed to you as well.

 Students may be approved for one 3-week elective provided that: 1.)
 It is in the field they are planning to pursue; and 2.)
 The student completes a one-week reading period, culminating in a paper, submitted to Dean Kuhlik.
-This must be discussed with the Dean for Students in advance.
+This must be discussed with the Dean of Student Affairs in advance.